 Crispy Pinwheel Samosa | Easy Samosa Pinwheels

-Made by using spicy potato filling which is placed in maida (plain flour) roti then rolled out, and sliced to make bite-sized pinwheels that are deep-fried to crispy and flavourful disc aka Pinwheel.
+Pinwheel samosa is a unique twist to original Samosa recipe.
+Made by using spicy potato filling which is placed in maida (plain flour) roti then rolled out, sliced to make bite-sized pinwheels that are deep-fried to crispy and flavourful disc aka Pinwheel.

 If you follow Me on my Instagram account, you know I am a samosa addict!!.
 Yes, I know ….
-I know it’s not a healthy snack but there are times when I just could not control the temptation of this chatpata crispy samosa filled with flavourful spicy aloo sabji dipped into coriander chutney & tamarind chutney!
+I know it’s not a healthy snack but there are times when I just could not control the temptation of this chatpata crispy samosa filled with flavourful spicy aloo sabji dipped into coriander – tamarind chutney!

 It daunts upon me the time consumed to make individual samosa and the mess it creates in the kitchen.
 Hence normally when I want to indulge in homemade “ghar ka samosa” I end up making these little delicious bites of pinwheel samosa instead.

-Making a samosa pinwheel is far easier to make than the traditional samosa.
+Making a samosa pinwheel is far easier to make than the original samosa.
 It takes less time in prepping and frying.
-Instead of stuffing individual samosa which is often time-consuming, these pinwheels are easier to stuff and then rolled like a swiss roll, sliced, dunked into Maida mixture (plain all-purpose flour slurry) and deep-fried till golden brown.
+Instead of stuffing individual samosa which is often time-consuming, these pinwheels are easier to stuff then rolled like a swiss roll, sliced, dunked into Maida mixture (plain all-purpose flour slurry) and deep-fried till golden brown.

+Pinwheel Samosa are a unique twist to original samosa recipe.
 These are known by several names such as aloo pinwheels, aloo bakarwadi, aloo pinwheels, samosa pinwheels.

 These samosa pinwheels are best for party appetizers, birthday parties, kitty parties, and graduation celebrations.
 This is one of the crowd-pleasing appetizers that your guest will not stop munching upon.